CHAP Team Staff

 Ms. Peltier joined the OCPS DBH team in January 2023 and has been working with the IHS for 25 years, 20 of those years working in some capacity for Behavioral health.
 Prior to her current position, she served as the Great Plains Area Deputy Director for Behavioral Health for 7 years.
 She earned her undergraduate degree in Human Services and Gerontology from Northern State University and completed her master's degree in public policy at the University of South Dakota.
 Her specialization is Healthcare Management.

-National Dental Health Aide (DHA) Specialist, DOH
+National Dental Health Aide (DHA) Liaison, DOH